michaelborck-books/ai-as-a-teaching-partner/README.md

 ### Common Questions Addressed

 **"Will students just use the AI output without thinking?"**
-→ See Chapter 9 on process-based assessment and Chapter 5 on scaffold design
+→ See Chapter 10 on process-based assessment and Chapter 7 on flight simulator design

 **"How do I address academic integrity concerns?"**
-→ See Chapter 8 on transparent approaches and Appendix C on institutional alignment
+→ See Chapter 9 on transparent approaches and Appendix C on institutional alignment

 **"How do I start small?"**
-→ See Chapter 2 (Getting Started) and Chapter 3 (First Steps)
+→ See Chapter 2 (Getting Started) and Chapter 4 (First Steps)

 **"How is this different from just letting students use ChatGPT?"**
-→ See Chapter 1 on Flight Simulator learning and Chapter 7 on critical evaluation
+→ See Chapter 1 on Flight Simulator learning and Chapter 8 on critical evaluation

 **"Which examples apply to my discipline?"**
 → Each section has tabbed examples for 8+ business disciplines